52ForPeerReview/52ForPeerReview.github.io/index.md

 This Organization aims to aid members find contributors for their projects, and foster a community that supports sustainable development practices.

-The 52 For Peer Review challenge is simply to publish one project per weak for a whole year.
+The 52 For Peer Review challenge is simply to publish one project per week for a whole year.

 If you wish to join please review the Contributing guide lines within the [`.github` repository][repository__dot_github], and [Getting Started][post__getting_started] post.
 Then ask any [Members][organization__members] with _Owner_ permissions, [listed bellow][heading__contacts], for an invitation.